 World Cup Ski Jump

 Zakopane hosts an FIS World Cup Ski Jumping event every year.
 The town comes to life in late January when the event hits town, with thousands of people from all around Poland flooding to Zakopane.
 The sport has become a national favourite in Poland thanks to the most decorated man in ski jumping being Polish, Adam Malysz.
 Zakopane gets painted red and white with scarves, banners, hats and face paints and the sound of horns can be heard throughout the town.
 If you are not quite ready to try ski jumping during your ski holiday in Poland then you can still enjoy the surrounding area of the ski jump and imagine the scare it would give you if you had to stand at the top and jump!
 The ski lift that takes you to where the jumpers begin their decent is open to the public most days and costs around £1.50 for a return ticket.

-Krupowki is the main street that runs through the centre of Zakopane and has a little bit of everything, street entertainers, beautiful Christmas lights in the winter, horse drawn sleighs throughout the year and of course shops, restaurants and bars to relax in and enjoy.
+Krupowki is the main street that runs through the centre of Zakopane and has a little bit of everything, street entertainers, beautiful Christmas lights in the winter, horse drawn sleigh rides throughout the year and of course shops, restaurants and bars to relax in and enjoy.
 There are hot wine stalls, cheese stalls, arcade games and fairground rides all along one long street that is as alive at night as it is during the day.
 At the bottom end of Krupowki you will find the local markets where you have to try the local cheese and avoid buying one of the cute puppies that are on sale.
 Krupowki is the perfect place to enjoy some time away from the ski slopes.

 Not a common tourist attraction by all means but a small local art gallery that is worth an hour of your time, if not just to confuse yourself by asking “What is it!?”.
 Wladyslaw Hasior was a Polish artist who set the gallery up himself whilst he lived in Zakopane.
 The small gallery is situated just across from the aqua park and contains some of his weird and wonderful pieces of work, others of which are spread around the world.
-His work is mainly sculptures and banners of varying size that use numerous different materials and everyday objects – “I’m using materials which have some meaning.
+His work is mainly sculptures and banners of varying sizes that use numerous different materials and everyday objects – “I’m using materials which have some meaning.
 Each and every object has its sense, and if you put them together, you get an aphorism.”
 See for yourself during your holiday in Zakopane.